The Stooges

 After releasing two albums – The Stooges (1969) and Fun House (1970) – the group disbanded briefly, and reformed with an altered lineup (with Ron Asheton replacing Dave Alexander on bass and James Williamson taking up guitar) to release a third album, Raw Power (1973), before breaking up again in 1974.
-The band reunited in 2003 with Ron Asheton moving back to guitar and Mike Watt on bass, and the addition of saxophonist Steve Mackay, who had played briefly with the 1973–1974 lineup.
+The band reunited in 2003 with Ron Asheton moving back to guitar and Mike Watt on bass, and the addition of saxophonist Steve Mackay, who had played saxophone on Fun House.
 Ron Asheton died in 2009 and was replaced by James Williamson, and the band continued to play shows until 2013, when they also released their last album, Ready to Die.
 The Stooges formally announced their breakup in 2016 due to the deaths of Scott Asheton and saxophonist Steve Mackay.

 The Stooges are widely regarded as a seminal proto-punk act.
 The band was inducted into the Rock and Roll Hall of Fame in 2010.
 In 2004, Rolling Stone ranked them 78th on their list of the 100 greatest artists of all time.
 In 2007, they were awarded the Mojo Lifetime Achievement Award at the Mojo Awards.